chayanika840/Project/README.md

 # Project

-This repo consists of codes and solutions related to DSA
+This repo consists of codes and solutions related to DSA.

 Specifically focuses on Lists, Arrays, Sets, Dictionaries, Queues and Stacks.

-Any suggestions are welcome
+Any suggestions are welcome!